dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     8398:   e25ef004    subs    pc, lr, #4
 ```

-With a nice speedup for not thinking hard:
+Not a bad speedup for not thinking hard:
 ```
 0: rising	= 368 cycles
 1: falling	= 327 cycles